rexresearch

 In the UK, Paul Devereux advocates a variant geophysical theory

 similar to TST, the Earthlights theory.
-However, unlike Persinger,
+However, unlike

-Persinger's in holding triboluminescence rather than
+differs from Persinger's in holding triboluminescence rather

-of naturally occurring UFOs.
-Devereux doesn't advocate, as in
+production of naturally occurring UFOs.
+Devereux doesn't

-of UFO encounters in people, instead proposing an even more
+create hallucinations of UFO encounters in people, instead

-radical hypothesis: that earthlights may possess intelligence and
+proposing an even more radical hypothesis: that earthlights may

 UFO researchers critical of the sesmic stress theory admit that,

-while, observations of diffuse lights during (and sometimes before
+while, observations of diffuse lights during (and sometimes

-effects and hallucinatory experiences under much less severe
+generate luminous effects and hallucinatory experiences under

-conditions(as cited above).
-Nonetheless, even TST critics such as
+much less severe conditions(as cited above).
+Nonetheless, even

-Rutowski think such theories may hold some promise for explaining
+TST critics such as Rutowski think such theories may hold some

-a small percentage of UFO phenomena, although they doubt that they
+promise for explaining a small percentage of UFO phenomena,

-can ever offer a comprehensive explanation for the vast majority
+explanation for the vast majority of unexplained UFO cases.

-of unexplained UFO cases.
-Other UFO researchers (mainly in the
+Other UFO researchers (mainly in the U.K) believe this very

-U.K) believe this very limited interpretation of the TST is
+limited interpretation of the TST is brought into question by

-brought into question by the clustering of UFO reports within
+the clustering of UFO reports within areas prone to faulting -

-areas prone to faulting - such as the Pennine region of northern
+such as the Pennine region of northern Britain.
+While

-significant proportion of "True UFO" reports.[4]
+proportion of "True UFO" reports.[4]

 References